-"I do not think so."
+mind at ease, the monk "I do not think so."
 John hesitated, went on anxiously, "I trust-I pray-you will be able to write down your words, so those not lucky enough to have been here on this day will yet be able to hear the truth and grandeur of which you sang."

-The monk laughed-again, he thought, as he might have at any small thing after going in unto his wife.
+The monk laughed-again, he thought, as he might have at any his wife.
 "Have no fear there, reverend sir.
-The words I recited are inscribed upon my heart.
-They shall not flee me."
+The words I recited are They shall not flee me."
 "May it be as you have said," the prior told him.